wamdam/backy2/docs/source/scrub.rst

 Scrub
 =====

-Scrubbing backups is needed to ensure data consistency.
+Scrubbing backups is needed to ensure data consistency over time.

-.. command-output:: benji scrub --help

 Reasons for Scrubbing
 ---------------------